Raziel1stBorn/NCHNAP688-Sum1/README.md

   ## Ticketing System / Labels

-  As per the assignment criteria, one ticket is one feature, corresponding to one branch and one pull request.
-  <br><br>
   To standardise tickets and encourage good practice of providing relevant information and context, templates will be used for tickets, with bug :trollface: :hammer: tickets having a different template to feature tickets.
   <br><br>